Python is a high-level object-oriented programming language that has gained immense popularity in web development.

 It is one of the famous sets of v2 and v3 Python bindings developed by Riverbank Computing Limited.

-It runs on all platforms supported by QT, including Windows, OS X, Linux, iOS, and Android.
+It runs on all QT-supported platforms, including Windows, OS X, Linux, iOS, and Android.

 PyQT is in two editions: PyQT4, which is built against QT 4.x and QT 5.x, and PyQT5, which is built against 5.x alone.

-Both these editions work well with Python 2 as well as Python 3.
-GPL version 3 or a commercial license.
+Both these editions work well with Python 2 and Python 3.
+They are available under GPL version 3 or a commercial license.

 Although some of its features are not available in the free version, if the application you are working on is open-source, you can use it under the free license.

-PyQT is a Graphical User Interface that combines the best of both QT and Python and then it is up to the programmer to decide whether to use QT design or coding for a program.
+PyQT is a Graphic User Interface that combines the best of QT and Python.
+The programmer decides whether to use QT design or coding for a program.

 2. Kivy

-Kivy is an MIT-licensed GUI that is based on the OpenGL ES 2 framework that is used for the creation of new user interfaces.
+Kivy is an MIT-licensed GUI based on the OpenGL ES 2 framework.
+It is used to create new user interfaces.

 It is an open-source Python library that is used for the rapid development of web applications.

-It is a framework built around the main loop, making it very suitable for game development.
+It is a framework built around the main loop, making it suitable for game development.

 This toolkit is professionally developed, maintained, and used as a commercial product.

-This framework is highly stable with a well-documented API, and Kivy’s graphics engine also uses a modern and fast graphics pipeline.
+This framework is highly stable and has a well-documented API.
+Kivy’s graphics engine also uses a modern and fast graphics pipeline.

 3. Tkinter

-In a straightforward and sophisticated language, Tkinter can be regarded as the “Standard” GUI framework in Python.
+Tkinter can be regarded as the “Standard” GUI framework in Python in a straightforward and sophisticated language.

-It is a framework that is wrapped in Python with the help of Tk, which is a simplified graphical interface and language.
+It is a framework wrapped in Python and Tk, a simplified graphical interface and language.

-There is a wide range of benefits for the end-users to choose Tkinter, which includes its simplicity, vast number of resources, including books and code samples, and a large community of users who are always ready to help you in case of any problem or confusion.
+The end-users have many benefits from choosing Tkinter, including its simplicity, vast number of resources, including books and code samples, and a large community of users who are always ready to help in case of any problem or confusion.

 It is open-source and is directly available under the Python license.
 It is considered to be the most popular GUI framework used in Python.